davidkeeton/homechat/README.md

 HOMECHAT_ADMIN_PASSWORD=choose-a-strong-password
 ```

-`HOMECHAT_HOST` is used when generating the HTTPS certificate, so it should match the IP address or hostname users will enter in their browser.
+`HOMECHAT_HOST` is used when generating the HTTPS certificate, so it should match the IP address or hostname users enter in their browser.

 ### 3. Start